maxthenobody/Kaggle.Childmind/README.md

 ## 6. Conclusion & Future Work

-This project successfully developed a predictive model for Problematic Internet Use, demonstrating proficiency in handling complex, multi-modal neuroimaging data and applying deep learning techniques for classification.
+This project successfully developed a predictive model for Problematic Internet Use, demonstrating proficiency in handling complex data and applying machine learning techniques for classification.
 The insights gained highlight the potential of data-driven approaches in mental health diagnostics.

 **Future Enhancements could include:**
 * Exploring more advanced deep learning architectures for multimodal data fusion.